CVE-2007-1860: mod_jk double-decoding

 Remember what we said about Apache errors vs Tomcat errors, here we can see that we are talking to Apache.
 You will need to use the double-encoding trick to access your Webshell and gain code execution:

-commands exec
+command exec

 Conclusion

-Once you have access to the manager, you will need to guess the credentials.
+This exercise explained how to get access to the Tomcat Manager using CVE-2007-1860.
+Once you have access to the Manager, you will need to guess the credentials.

-Once you have credentials, you can easily access the administration interface of the application server and deploy a custom web application to run arbitrary commands on the system.
+Fortunately, the system administrator doesn't know that the Manager can be accessed by external users and didn't bother changing the default credentials.
+After guessing the correct credentials, you can easily access the administration interface of the application server and deploy a custom web application to run arbitrary commands on the system.

 I hope you enjoyed learning with PentesterLab.